phuketareasinvestmentproperty

 Mai Khao$70,0005-8%Airport proximity, eco retreats

-Bang Tao & Laguna — Best Overall for Families and Luxury
+Bang Tao and Laguna: Best Overall for Families and Luxury

 Bang Tao is Phuket’s most established luxury corridor.
 The Laguna resort complex anchors a 4-km stretch of beach with five-star hotels, golf, and a marina.
-Property here holds value better than almost anywhere else on the island.
+Property here holds value better than almost anywhere else on the island, though entry tickets and fee structures demand careful net-yield modeling.

 Who buys here: European families, Russian long-stay buyers, high-net-worth investors seeking capital preservation.